 The resource allocation section of the WMPs requires the filer to describe its methodology for prioritizing programs to minimize the risk of its equipment or facilities causing wildfires in the most cost-efficient manner.
-This section requires filers to discuss risk reduction scenario analysis and provide a RSE analysis for each aspect of the plan.
+This section requires filers to discuss risk reduction scenario analysis and provide a risk spend efficiency analysis for each aspect of the plan.